-Burglary - The unlawful entry of a structure to commit a felony or a theft.
+Burglary (Forcible/Non Forcible) - The unlawful entry of a structure to commit a felony or a theft.

 Motor Vehicle Theft - The theft or attempted theft of a motor vehicle.

+Motor vehicle is any self-propelled vehicle that runs on land surface and not on rails, such as sport utility vehicles, automobiles, trucks, buses, motorcycles, motor scooters, trail bikes, mopeds, all-terrain vehicles, self-propelled motor homes, snowmobiles, golf carts and motorized wheelchairs.
 (Classified as motor vehicle theft are all cases where automobiles are taken by persons not having lawful access even though the vehicles are later abandoned, including joyriding.)

-Murder/Non-negligent Manslaughter

-- The willful (non-negligent) killing of one human being by another.
+Murder/Non-negligent Manslaughter - The willful (non-negligent) killing of one human being by another.